star_icon

 Once an individual or organization has been assessed, the model can be used to develop a roadmap for improvement, highlighting the areas where additional training or development is needed to move up to the next level.

-2. Why is Maturity Model Important for Corporate Learning?
+Why a Maturity Model Is Critical for Corporate Learning and Development

 Maturity models for corporate learning are important because they help organizations assess their current state of learning and development and measure progress.